michael21910/ML-assignments/README.md

 # ML-assignments
-Machine Learning assignments in NDHU, junior
+This repo contains assignments for Machine Learning class when I was a junior in NDHU.